 - Prolonged and severe episodes of nausea and vomiting

 Hyperemesis gravidarum will not settle by 14 weeks.
 It might not clear entirely until the infant is born, but some symptoms might improve at around 20 weeks.

 It is hard to determine what causes hyperemesis gravidarum or why some experience it while others do not.
 There might be a linkg to the varying hormones in the body that occurs during pregnancy.

 There is also a possible genetic link where it runs in families.
 If a woman had the condition in a previous pregnancy, there is likelihood for it to occur in the next pregnancy.

 Management of hyperemesis gravidarum

-Medications can be given during pregnancy including the initial 12 weeks can help improve the symptoms.
+The doctor provides medications during pregnancy including the initial 12 weeks can help improve the symptoms.
 These drugs include vitamins B6 and B12, anti-sickness drugs and steroids.
-A combination of these drugs can be given in some cases.
+The doctor provides a combination of these drugs in some cases.

-If treatment is started early, the more effective the outcome.
-Remember that various types of drugs might be given until the one that works best is discovered.
+If treatment starts early, the more effective the outcome.
+Remember that the doctor will provide various types of drugs until determining the one that works best.

 In case nausea and vomiting could not be controlled, hospitalization is necessary.
 The doctor will assess the condition as well as provide the suitable treatment.
 The treatment can range from intravenous fluids or anti-sickness drugs for severe vomiting.